Are you thinking of using WordPress to create and sell your online courses?

 Create an Online Course That People Want To Buy

 It’s tempting to dive in with both feet the minute you have an online course idea.
-But a lot of entrepreneurs invest time, money, and energy into setting everything up only to discover that their audience is looking for something much different.
+But a lot of entrepreneurs invest time, money, and energy into setting up an online course only to discover that their audience is looking for something much different.

 Validate your idea